rbrasga/SPPD-Deck-Tracker/README.md

 Installation:
 ==============

+Installation Video [I need to update this with some missing parts]: https://youtu.be/zJnpfzSowlE

 Before installation, you need to install WinPcap from https://www.winpcap.org/

 After downloading the SPPD Deck Tracker, you may need to Unblock the DLLs in libpcap and libpcap/_platform: https://i.imgur.com/dKJEAfd.png